tzaeschke/phtree/README.md

 - Memory efficient: Due to prefix sharing and other optimisations the tree may consume less memory than a flat array of integers/floats.
 - Update efficiency: The performance of `insert()`, `update()` and `delete()` operations is almost independent of the size of the tree.
 For low dimensions performance may even improve with larger trees (> 1M entries).
 - Scalability with size: The tree scales very with size especially with larger datasets with 1 million entries or more.
 - Scalability with dimension: Updates and 'contains()' scale very well to the current maximum of 62 dimensions.
-Queries may scale or not for k>10-15, depending on the dataset.
+Depending on the dataset, queries may scale up to 20 dimensions or more.
 - Skewed data: The tree works very well with skewed datasets, it actually prefers skewed datasets over evenly distributed datasets.
 However, see below (Data Preprocessing) for an exception.
-- Stability: The tree never performs rebalancing, but imbalance is inherently limited so it is not a concern (see paper).
+- Stability: The tree never performs rebalancing, but imbalance is inherently limited so it is not a concern (maximum depth is 64, see paper).
 The advantages are that any modification operation will never modify more than one node in the tree.
 This limits the possible CPU cost and IO cost of update operations.
 It also makes is suitable for concurrency.

 ### Disadvantages

 - The current implementation will not work with more then 62 dimensions.
 - Performance/size: the tree generally performs less well with smaller datasets, is is best used with 1 million entries or more.
-- Performance/dimensionality: depending on the dataset, performance of queries may degrade when using data with more than 10-15 dimensions.
+- Performance/dimensionality: depending on the dataset, performance of queries may degrade when using data with more than 10-20 dimensions.
 - Data: The tree may degrade with extreme datasets, as described in the paper.
-However it will still perform better that traditional KD-trees.
+However it will still perform better than traditional KD-trees.
 Furthermore, the degradation can be avoided by preprocessing the data, see below.
 - Storage: The tree does not store references to the provided keys, instead it compresses the keys into in internal representation.
 As a result, when extracting keys (for example via queries), new objects (`long[]`) are created to carry the returned keys.
 This may cause load on the garbage collector if the keys are discarded afterwards.
 See the section about [iterators](#iterators) below on some strategies to avoid this problem.